What is the mind?

 Spiritual busybodies

-Closely related to the mental librarians, though vastly inferior to them intellectually, are the “movers and shakers” that invade virtually every spiritual institution that shows promise of growth and influence.
+Closely related to the mental librarians, though greatly inferior to them intellectually, are the movers and shakers that invade virtually every spiritual institution that shows promise of growth and influence.
 These people neither study nor practice the principles and disciplines of those groups, yet they insinuate themselves into administrative positions and eventually control everything, turning it into an opportunity for both profit and power.
-They are always “busy” in the “work” of the institution (which they often refer to as “the Work” or “this Work”), darting here and there and hurling directives everywhere.
-The dupes of the organization stand aside in awe at their “dedication” and practical abilities, not knowing they are being sheared like sheep in body (pocketbook), mind, and spirit.
+They are always busy in the work of the institution (which they often refer to as “the Work” or “this Work”), darting here and there and hurling directives everywhere.
+The dupes of the organization stand aside in awe at their supposed dedication and practical abilities, not knowing they are being sheared like sheep in body, mind, spirit and pocketbook.

 The thoughtless